ory/sdk/clients/kratos/php/docs/Api/AdminApi.md

 [[Back to README]](../../README.md)

-## getSelfServiceVerificationRequest
+## getSelfServiceLoginFlow

-> \Ory\Kratos\Client\Model\VerificationRequest getSelfServiceVerificationRequest($request)
+> \Ory\Kratos\Client\Model\LoginFlow getSelfServiceLoginFlow($id)

-Get the request context of browser-based verification flows
+Get Login Flow

-When accessing this endpoint through ORY Kratos' Public API, ensure that cookies are set as they are required for checking the auth session.
-To prevent scanning attacks, the public endpoint does not return 404 status codes but instead 403 or 500.
-More information can be found at [ORY Kratos Email and Phone Verification Documentation](https://www.ory.sh/docs/kratos/selfservice/flows/verify-email-account-activation).
+This endpoint returns a login flow's context with, for example, error details and other information.
+More information can be found at [ORY Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Example